Frequently Asked Questions

 Do I need to major in a particular discipline to be admitted to the program?

-No. By completing the required courses for the IU Chinese Language Flagship, you will most likely complete course work for a major/minor in East Asian Languages.
+No. By completing the required courses for the IU Chinese Language Flagship, you will automatically complete course work for a Chinese minor in East Asian Languages.
+Students inside the College of Arts and Sciences or School of Global and International Studies with a Bachelor of Arts degree can also easily complete the EALC Accelerated Chinese major − the Chinese Flagship major inside the department of East Asian Languages and Cultures − when they complete Chinese Flagship requirements.
+To learn more about these programs and or declare a major or minor please contact the EALC academic advisor or look at the EALC website.
 However, you do not have to claim this as a major, and students with any academic major may apply.

 Yes.
 An EALC major will certify your accomplishments in the study of Chinese language and culture, and the second major will develop the knowledge and particular interests related to your long-term professional future.